(Last Updated on : 05/11/2014)

 or occasionally at the time of harvesting as well.

 This evergreen folk art form of Punjab is performed in a group.
 It is very colourful and energetic just like Bhangra

 however it beautifully manages to display the feminine grace and elegance.
 The dancers sing folk songs in mellow but sonorous voices, especially accompanying to the beat of the clapping.
 One of the girls plays on the drum

 or 'dholki' while others form a circle.
 While moving in a circle, the girls raise their hands parallel to the level of the shoulders and clap their hands in unison.
-Then they also strike their palms against those of their neighboring participants.
+Then they also strike their palms against those of their neighbouring participants.
 Clapping of hands generally provides the rhythm.
 With drums, earthen pitchers are also used to lend enchantment to the ears of the dancers and spectators.
 Since this dance has nothing to do with men, only women can participate in it.
 During performing Giddha, the leader of the chorus sings a boli, repeated by other participants, which are accompanied by the beat of the dholak, ghada and taliyan (clapping).

 Mimicry is also a very popular insertion in 'Giddha'.
-One girl may play the role of aged bridegroom and another his young bride; or one may play a quarrelsome sister in law and another a humble bride.
-In this way Giddha provides for the entire group of girls a best forum for giving vent to their emotions.
-The number of participants is unrestricted & it further exaggerates the movements of the group.
+One girl may play the role of aged bridegroom and another his young bride; or one may play a quarrelsome sister in law and another can essay the role of a humble bride.
+In this way, Giddha provides for the entire group of girls a best forum for giving vent to their emotions.
+The number of participants is unrestricted and it further exaggerates the movements of the group.